Aruba Product Security Incident Response Policy

 Aruba Suspect Product Vulnerabilities

-If you have discovered a suspected product vulnerability with any Aruba product, with POC (proof of concept) code or procedures and/or all of the details below that indicates possible compromise of an Aruba product or the environment please directly contact the Aruba SIRT.
+If you have discovered a suspected product vulnerability with any Aruba product, with POC (proof of concept) code or procedures and/or all of the details below that indicates possible compromise of an Aruba product or the environment (due to an Aruba product vulnerability) please directly contact the Aruba SIRT.

 The preferred method to reporting such product vulnerabilities to Aruba is by sending an email to email@example.com using our public PGP key (ID 0x458586D9), that can be found on public key servers or also at https://www.arubanetworks.com/support-services/public-key.